-This is just the latest setback for sea turtles, a group of species that already had the deck stack against them by the hellish realities of the wild kingdom.
-Not only do they lay eggs only once every three years.
-They do so by dragging their delicious, meaty bodies out of the sea to lay eggs on hostile dry land, and then abandoning the eggs in an unsupervised nest.
-In the event that the eggs get to hatch, the baby turtles have to scramble across that same hostile beach into the sea, and then fend for themselves in perhaps an equally hostile aquatic environment.
+This is just the latest setback for sea turtles, a group of species that already had the deck stacked against them by the hellish realities of the wild kingdom.
+Not only do they lay eggs only once every three years, but they do so by dragging their delicious, meaty bodies out of the sea to plop them on hostile dry land, and then abandoning the eggs in an unsupervised nest.
+In the event that the eggs survive long enough to hatch, the baby turtles—bite-sized turtle nuggets to predators—have to scramble across that same hostile beach into the sea, and then fend for themselves in perhaps an equally hostile aquatic environment.

 If that weren't enough, now humans come along and steal their eggs en masse for a totally unnecessary snack, sometimes wiping out an entire population.
 Or, upon hatching, the babies will mistake the bright lights of a city for stars reflecting on the ocean, and walk the wrong fucking way, only to dry out in a parking lot and die.
 Or they'll head toward the sea, but the sand we warmed with our CO2 will cook them.
 Or they'll make it to the sea, only to chomp down on what they think is a nice jellyfish, and have it turn out to be a grocery bag.

 According to ConserveTurtles.org, sea turtles, and their equally doomed pals the manatees, are among the only species that eat sea grass, something that's critical to the life cycles of sea grass beds.
 I'll take their word for it.
-Even if the sea beds didn't need them, I think we all love watching sea turtles swim with their majestic, wing-like front legs.
-It'll be a drag to lose them.
+Even if the sea beds didn't need them, I think we all love watching sea turtles swim with their majestic, wing-like front legs, and it'll be a drag to lose them.